 In 2018 we began a new tradition called Alumni Honors, designed to recognize and acknowledge the contributions of alumni who embody our core values of inquiry, care, integrity, agency, and interconnection.

-Each year, Alumni Honors celebrates one alumna/us/x who is an emerging leader in his/her/their field and is already making important contributions at a local, national, or international level through personal accomplishment, professional achievement, or humanitarian service.
+Each year, Alumni Honors will celebrate an alumna/us/x who is an emerging leader in his/her/their field and is already making important contributions at a local, national, or international level through personal accomplishment, professional achievement, or humanitarian service.

 We invite our entire community to nominate candidates: alumni, current students, current and past parents, and current and past faculty/staff.
 Click here to nominate at any time during the year.
-Nominations are reviewed starting January 30 and recipients are honored at Reunion w
+Nominations are reviewed starting January 31 and recipients are honored at Reunion Weekend

 The chair of Alumni Honors is Leonard Chung ’98.
 An inspiring role model himself, Leonard is driven by a passion for innovation and people.
 He is the founder and CEO of Chava, a company automating collaboration through AI and cognitive science, and has been recognized for identifying emerging markets and launching successful products with a particular focus in SaaS, Cloud Computing, and Big Data.
 Leonard developed first gen products at SETI@home, Scale8, IBM, and Microsoft, and was the Founder & CEO of Syncplicity.